13/07/2020 – The Final Week

 We will be welcoming Mr O’Brien to the Lancelot classroom this week.
-Mr O’Brien will be teaching the class on those days that I will be working from home.
+Mr O’Brien will be co-teaching the class with myself.
 He brings with him lots of secondary experience and a specialism in English.
 Both will be great in the next few weeks.

 Please see the longer overview (below) for more details on the work.